Learn why food waste is a major problem in the U.S. and worldwide, what’s being done about it, and ways you can help reduce food waste.

 #17 Teach Kids About Food Waste

-Teaching kids to reduce food waste can go a long way towards helping to solve this problem.
+Teaching kids to stop throwing away food can go a long way towards helping to solve this problem.
 You can teach kids about food waste, what happens when food is thrown away, composting, and plan meals together.

 The World Wildlife Fund created a Food Waste Warrior Toolkit with lessons and resources for teachers to help teach students how what we throw away impacts our planet.

-Food Waste Is A Big Challenge, But There’s Hope!
+Food Waste Is a Problem, But There’s Hope!

 Food waste presents significant challenges for our world but addressing this problem provides many opportunities — for the planet, for saving money, for feeding more people, and for better health for everyone.